-KLK - A Hot Target in Disease
+KLK - as Therapeutic Target in Desease

 Dysregulation of KLK expression or activity is strongly linked to multiple pathologies including: